built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 <img src="../../assets/OpenFin-Workspace-Starter.png" width="100%" alt="OpenFin Workspace Example Application -- Adding your application to Storefront" />

+>**_:information_source: OpenFin Workspace:_** [OpenFin Workspace](https://www.openfin.co/workspace/) is a commercial product and this repo is for evaluation purposes.
+Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a  licence from OpenFin.
+Please [**contact us**](https://www.openfin.co/workspace/poc/) if you would like to request a developer evaluation key or to discuss a production license.
 OpenFin Workspace is currently **only supported on Windows**.

 # Migrate from a previous version - From v4 to v5